KhronosGroup/glTF/extensions/README.md

 * The name of the prefix.
 * The name of the vendor using the prefix.
 * Vendor's contact information (optionally).

-Vendor extension names start with the prefix followed by an underscore, e.g., `CESIUM_`.

 Vendor extensions are not covered by the Khronos IP framework.